wright-group/WrightTools/docs/quickstart.rst

 Quick Start
 ===========

-This "quick start" page is designed to introduce a few commonly-used features that you should know right off the bat as a user of WrightTools.
+This "quick start" page is designed to introduce a few commonly-used features that you should know immediately as a user of WrightTools.
 We assume that you have installed WrightTools and that you are somewhat comfortable using Python.
-If you are brand new to Python, it's typically useful to run Python within an integrated development environment---our favorite is (TODO: LINK) Spyder.
+If you are brand new to Python, it's typically useful to run Python within an integrated development environment---our favorite is `Spyder <https://www.spyder-ide.org/>`_.

 Each of the following code blocks builds on top of the previous code.
 Read this document like a series of commands typed into a Python shell.